nodemcu/nodemcu-firmware/docs/en/modules/rtctime.md

 - The time slept will generally be considerably more accurate than with [`node.dsleep()`](node.md#nodedsleep).
 - A sleep time of zero does not mean indefinite sleep, it is interpreted as a zero length sleep instead.

-When the sleep timer expires, the platform is rebooted and the lua code is started with the `init.lua` file.
+When the sleep timer expires, the platform is rebooted and the Lua code is started with the `init.lua` file.
 The clock is set reasonably accurately.

 #### Syntax
 `rtctime.dsleep(microseconds [, option])`